Rechain-cr/Rechain-cr.github.io/_pages/about.md

 Tizhi Wu, Xiaowei Wu, Yifan Xu, **Rui Chen**, Jubo Wang, Zhiyu Li, Jinlei Bian

 **Highlights**
-- This review focuses on the development of selective CDK9 inhibitors reported in patent publications during the period 2020-2022.
+- This review focuses on the development of selective CDK9 inhibitors reported in patent publications during the period 2020-2022

-- Selective targeting of CDK9 is considered an effective strategy for antitumor drug development.
+- Selective targeting of CDK9 is considered an effective strategy for antitumor drug development
 </div>
 </div>